Jakob the Liar

 Parents Need to Know

-What's the story?
+What's the Story?

 Imprisoned within a Jewish ghetto in Nazi-occupied Poland, Jakob Heym (Robin Williams) overhears on a German radio the heartening news of Russian army advances.
-By sharing this forbidden information with a select few, he not only risks his own life, but the life of young Lina (Hannah Taylor-Gordon), who he's secretly harboring in his attic.
+By sharing this forbidden information with a select few, he not only risks his own life, but also the life of young Lina (Hannah Taylor-Gordon), who he's secretly harboring in his attic.
 Rumors begin circulating that Jakob has a radio of his own.
 Suddenly he's treated with respect.
 The community clings to him for hope and for news.
-Because they won't believe the truth, he begins feeding his desperate companions lies about allied advances against the Germans.
+Because they won't believe the truth, he begins feeding his desperate companions lies about Allied advances against the Germans.
 Hope breeds bravery and talk of an uprising, and Jakob is elected to lead the resistance against their captors.

 Because director and co-writer Peter Kassovitz softens the reality of the Holocaust, the movie plays more like a Hogan's Heroes episode than the serious drama it alleges to be.
 But what may be less than satisfying for adults can be a good stepping stone for children taking an interest in the subject.
 The Nazis aren't terribly menacing, the scenes of violence and psychological torture are relatively mild, and the themes of perseverance and selflessness are strong.